-Remember, your posts need to be geared toward your audience.
-Not all about yourself.
+Remember, your posts need to be geared toward your audience and making their lives better.

 Even if you are an influencer, and you’re showing off your life to your followers, make sure there’s something in it for them.
 This can be something to make them happy, or just something for them to say, “Wow”!

 Choose a content type from the ones previously discussed.
 Let’s start with a post to your feed.
 Here are tips on creating the text:

 - Headline: Think of an interesting and exciting heading that makes your followers curious.
 Instagram shows only the first two lines of the caption in the feed, so choose it accordingly.

 - Set-up: Give the context of your post here telling the followers why they should continue reading